rkumar-slim/Graph_Embedding/NF_Optimal_Transp/Literature/Research_Ideas_Shuchin.md

 #### Invert to learn to invert
-scalable to large dimension instead of 2D, using reversible network with invertible theme, dont need to same intermediate steps
+scalable to large dimension instead of 2D, using reversible network with invertible theme, defined an invertible layer which is less computationally demanded, run on fastMRI fo both 2D and 3D.